 Symptoms of food poisoning.
 Treatment of food poisoning at home - the best remedies

-The reaction of the body to these microorganisms is different for all people - some people actually get poisoned, while others do not react.
+The body's reaction to these microorganisms is different for all people - in some people poisoning actually occurs, in others there is no reaction.

 The biggest danger of food poisoning is death, which most often occurs after poisoning with mushrooms or missing fish.